dashpay/docs/merchants/getting-started.rst

 - Advanced privacy for both customers and merchants
 - Lowest fees in the industry

-A three-part course on why Dash is a popular choice for payments and how integration takes place is available in English and Spanish on `DashAcademy.com <http://www.dashacademy.com>`_.
 To get started with an integration in your sales system, simply select an online or point of sale payment solution from the lists below.
 If you are unsure, GoCoin is a popular choice due its support for :ref:`InstantSend <instantsend>`, while CoinPayments supports the largest range of online shop software.
 Anypay is an incredibly simple solution for retail stores, and also supports InstantSend.
 Larger integrations may require some customisation or cooperation with a specialist payment processor such as `ePaymints
 <http://epaymints.com>`__.
 This documentation also describes the
 :ref:`administrative <merchants-administrative>` and  :ref:`technical
-<integration>` steps required to integrate various Dash
+<integration>` steps required to integrate various Dash services.
-services.

 Any Dash received in payment can be automatically converted to the fiat currency of your choice using services such as `Uphold